zero-one-group/fxl.js/README.md

 _fxl.js_ (_/ˈfɪk.səl/_ or "pixel" with an f) is a **data-oriented** JavaScript spreadsheet library built on top of [ExcelJS](https://github.com/exceljs/exceljs).
 The library focuses on **composability**, and aims to provide a way to build spreadsheets using modular, lego-like blocks.
 Its primary use case is for building spreadsheets based on human-designed templates that are not tabular.

-_fxl.js_ is an adaptation of the original Clojure library [fxl]('https://github.com/zero-one-group/fxl').
+_fxl.js_ is a JavaScript adaptation of the original Clojure library [fxl](https://github.com/zero-one-group/fxl).

 # Contents